 While this might sound like an easy way to test someone, it actually is very difficult.
-Proper delivery of criticism ensures the more instinctual response whereas poorly executed critiques gives the other person too much time to consider their reaction.
-Even a ten second delay is too much.
+The proper delivery of criticism ensures the more instinctual response whereas poorly executed critiques give the other person too much time to consider their reaction.
+Even a ten-second delay is too much.
 And if the person asks a question in response to the comment, they have given themselves even more time.

 So how do you generate a more pure response?
 Observe something currently happening in the environment and make a statement of critique, not a question.
 A question is more inviting, whereas a statement is more condemning.
 For instance, if you walk into a room where they are watching TV interrupt abruptly by saying, “You are watching a lot of TV lately, there is work you should be doing instead.”
 The initial reaction to this statement can reveal their inner workings.

 - “That didn’t happen.” – Denier – David denied the event as soon as he was confronted by his spouse.
 By saying something didn’t happen, David manipulated his spouse into thinking that she was at fault.